gdcooman/villager-group-discount/README.md

 **:warning: Important: the plugin keeps track of all the villagers that get cured.
 Even when the player isn't in a team.
 Once a player decides to join a team, all his previously cured villagers will also be affected so that the whole group will have the discount.**

-**:important: Do note that villagers that were cured before the plugin was installed will not have been registered, and thus will not be offering the discount to the whole group.
+**:exclamation: Do note that villagers that were cured before the plugin was installed will not have been registered, and thus will not be offering the discount to the whole group.
 I am working on a system to manually register cured villagers, but this feature hasn't been added to the plugin yet.**

 If a player decides to leave a group, all the villagers that he cured will no longer offer discounts to the whole group.